 - Get the Lisbon Card - If you’re planning to visit many attractions, it’s a good idea to get a Lisbon Card, which offers free or discounted entry.
 Prices start at $23 and will save you more than that.

 - Stay at a Pensão - These family-run inns offer excellent lodgings for very little money and are a great alternative to hotels.

 Top Things to Do

-- Jardim Botanico – This is one of the best public gardens in Lisbon.
+- Walk through the Jardim Botanico – This is one of the best public gardens in Lisbon.
 In the heart of the city (but hidden away from the surrounding streets) this 10-acre garden is a haven from the hustle and bustle.
 Bring a picnic or simply wander through and enjoy the exotic plants.

-- Praça do Comércio – Lisbon’s biggest and most monumental square sits along the riverfront and is a photogenic and interesting place to visit.
+- Visit the Praça do Comércio – Lisbon’s biggest and most monumental square sits along the riverfront and is a photogenic and interesting place to visit.
 Most recently renovated in 2010, it’s famous for two marble columns that used to be part of the royal palace.
-The area is now home to a lot of good shops and is great for people-watching or sitting down with a cooling gelato.
+The area is now home to a lot of good shops and is great for people-watching or sitting down with a refreshing gelato.

 - Check out Se Cathedral – Built on the grounds of a mosque, the cathedral was raised to celebrate the defeat of the Moors in the mid-1100s.
 I just happened to stumble upon this place while walking around and, while I’m not a huge fan of 12th century Romanesque construction, the cathedral was very peaceful and beautiful.
 Plus, it’s free!

 - Ride the Trams – Lisbon has those old fashioned trams that make you feel like you are living during the turn of the 20th century.
 Sitting in them and riding through the historic and well-worn streets of the city was a simple yet unbelievable pleasure.